bakkeby/dwm-flexipatch/README.md

 ### Changelog:

-2023-06-27 - Added the focusfollowmouse patch
+2023-06-27 - Added the focusfollowmouse and unmanaged patches

 2023-06-25 - Added the toggletopbar patch